CeliaLaurent/P2.3_seed/exercises/Global_report.md

 This additional work consists in the transformation of the step-35 code, leaving aside the shared-memory parallelization (workstream), and concentrating on the following objectives:

 - [ ] replacement the deal-II linear algebra by the Trilinos library
-- [ ] implementation of the MPI parallelisation
+- [ ] implementation of the MPI parallelization

+The report of this work is in the file [project/step-35.md](project/step-35.md) and source code is in directory [project/step-35/](project/step-35)